 Melanie loves The Good and the Beautiful for math for her ADHD-kiddo.
 Each math lesson different.
 It keeps it interesting.
 Honestly, I thought I wouldn’t like it at first because it’s a spiral approach, but now I LOVE it because it’s a spiral approach!
 Ha!

-Shorter Lessons Open The Door To Learning
+Short Lessons Open The Door To Real Learning

 Like me, Melanie understands the importance of shorter lessons to allow her kids push through an entire lesson.